 Privacy Officer

 .
 When Covered Entity is presented with a request for PHI from a Health Oversight Agency, the employee will confer with the Privacy Officer prior to making any such use or disclosure.
 The Privacy Officer will evaluate the proposed use or disclosure.
 No Covered Entity employee may make such a use or disclosure prior to conferring with the Privacy Officer.
-At times, state law may prohibit such disclosure even though it would otherwise be permitted under HIPAA (e.g., disclosure of Mental Health Information- See the Iowa Laws Providing Greater Protection Policy).
+At times, state law may prohibit such disclosure even though it would otherwise be permitted under HIPAA (e.g., disclosure of Mental Health Information- See the Iowa Laws Requiring Greater Protections Policy).

 Response to a Request for Disclosure From a Health Oversight Agency